viewthespace/jira_git_deliver/README.md

 * TODO describe how to set up JIRA credentials

 * generate consumer key

+SecureRandom.hex(16)

 * generate RSA keypair

+openssl req -x509 -nodes -newkey rsa:1024 -sha1 -keyout rsakey.pem -out rsacert.pem

+JIRA Administration -> Applications -> Application Links enter name of application (it asks for a URL, just put any string) click "Create new Link" error dialog ("No response was received...") click Continue

+Application Name: name of the Script
+Application Type: "Generic Application" do not enter consumer key here edit the application (pencil icon)

+select "Incoming Authentication"
+enter the consumer key

+click "Save"

+run oauth script (rsakey.pem file expected in current dir)

+browser will open (image here)

+click ...

+browser will show "Access Approved" message with a verification code enter this code on the command line prompt and return the access token and secret

 * get OAuth access token and secret

 ### Gem configuration